Main content | back to top

 |Interests:||Shell (71.5% & operator) and BP (28.5%)|

-The Mars field has been one of Shell’s most important fields over the last 15 years.
-When we discovered the field in 1989, we estimated the field to have nearly 700 million boe of resources.
-To date the field has produced over 770 million boe.
+The Mars field has been one of Shell’s most important fields over the past 20 years.
+When we discovered the field in 1989, we estimated that it would have nearly 700 million boe of resources.
+To date the field has produced more than 850 million boe.

 Environment and society

-During the project’s development and operations, Mars B will generate opportunities for the Gulf of Mexico region through the creation of jobs, revenue, and better infrastructure.
+During the project’s development and operations, Mars B will generate opportunities for the Gulf of Mexico region through the creation of jobs, revenues and better infrastructure.